chiakimz/FinalProjectML/README.md

  By the end of the week, we had a basic understanding of Machine Learning concepts, and a fully tested and trained Model for categorising Iris flowers that also returned its Loss and Accuracy results in graphs.

   ![Alt text](./iris/public/graphs.png)

+### Week 2

+<strong>Tuesday:</strong> Raefe worked on coverage and file structure, Chiaki researched possible frontend options such as React and eventually decided on Tensorboard.
+Meanwhile, George and Agnes added bots for diabetes, breast cancer and card fraud<br>

+<strong>Wednesday:</strong> Working in pairs, Chiaki and Agnes connected our models to Tensorboard, which allowed us to display data about our training and testing.
+At the same time, Raefe and George worked on increasing the accuracy of the bots, updating the README and improving the coverage.